 Meinl Cymbals HCS1314+10S HCS Pack Cymbal Box

-It’s a durable set too, cast from highly durable brass alloy that provides all the range and sound quality a drummer could want, whether a newbie or well-seasoned veteran.
-It’s medium range will blend well with most other enhancements, so the kit is ready to grow as the student becomes a pro.
-Best, go ahead and practice all striking styles without fear of losing your investment, because this set comes with a 2 year warranty.
+It’s a durable set too, cast from a highly durable brass alloy that provides all the range and sound quality a drummer could want, whether a newbie or well-seasoned veteran.
+Its medium range will blend well with most other enhancements, so the kit is ready to grow as the student becomes a pro.
+Best, go ahead and practice all striking styles without fear of losing your investment, because this set comes with a 2-year warranty.

 Pacific Drums by DW 800 SERIES BOOM CYMBAL STAND

 At the end of the day, a cymbal is only as good as its stand.
-The best cymbals will fail without the proper support.
-The DW 800 Boom Cymbal Stand combines durability, flexibility and strength for a perfect all-purpose medium weight workhorse.
+The best cymbals will fail without proper support.
+The DW 800 Boom Cymbal Stand combines durability, flexibility, and strength for a perfect all-purpose medium weight workhorse.

-The double braces legs and large diameter tubing provide extra support for even more violent styles of play.
+The double-braced legs and large-diameter tubing provide extra support for even more violent styles of play.